 After the Final Interview

-Same as the previous note with the addition of: "If you have any questions or concerns related to me as a candidate which I can provide clarity on, please don't hesitate to reach out to me for information.
+Basically the same as the previous note (obviously be sure they are slightly different) with the addition of: "If you have any questions or concerns related to me as a candidate which I can provide clarity on, please don't hesitate to reach out to me for information.
 Thank you again for your consideration and I look forward to hearing from you regarding your decision soon."

 Dear John/Jane Doe OR Dear Hiring Manager for (Insert Position),

 I hope this finds you well.
 I am emailing to confirm that my application for (insert position) has made it to your attention.
 I submitted the mentioned application via (include methodology - company website, LinkedIn, email etc.) on (include date).
-I am confident that I am an excellent candidate for the position and very interested in it.
-I am sure that you're extremely busy; if you could please confirm that you've received my application and provide me with any info you have regarding the next steps of the application process I would really appreciate it.
+I am confident that I am an excellent candidate for the position and I'm very interested in it.
+If you could please confirm that you've received my application and provide me with any info you have regarding the next steps of the application process, I would really appreciate it.
 Thanks so much for your time, have a wonderful day and I look forward to hearing from you at your earliest convenience.